QuentinAndre/Website/content/post/circling-pvalues-is-fine/index.md

 ### It Is Less Biased than Other Heuristics

-Now, it isn't a perfect heuristic.
-It is noisy: You can get unlucky, and have p-values all close to .05 under decent power.
-It can be hard to judge how independent or dependent the different tests are, and thus how likely or unlikely it is to find "bunched-up" p-values.
-You can even argue that it is a biased heuristics: Not all researchers can afford the sample sizes and designs required to test their hypothesis with sufficient power!
+Now, it isn't a perfect heuristic of course.

+For starter, it is noisy.
+Researchers can get unlucky, and find p-values all close to .05 even though they had decent power.
+As a reader, it can be hard to assess how independent or dependent the different tests are, and thus how likely or unlikely it is to find "bunched-up" p-values.

+You can even argue that circling p-values is a biased heuristic: Not all researchers can afford the sample sizes and designs required to test their hypothesis with sufficient power!
 I don't deny that, but I think this heuristic is much less biased than other criteria we are using to decide which papers to read (like mostly reading papers from top journals, or from well-published scientists).

 That's what heuristics are: Imperfect tools for making fast decisions under limited information.